Coding Speech through Vocal Tract Kinematics

 \subsection{Potential Applications}

-We list some examples of potential applications here.
-First, the framework can be used as an analysis platform for investigating a phonological basis of speech without collecting high-cost articulatory data \cite{gao2024copysynthesis}.
+Based on the results, we envision several potential applications of SPARC.
+First, SPARC can be used as an analysis platform for investigating a phonological basis of speech without collecting high-cost articulatory data \cite{gao2024copysynthesis}.
 Second, the high-performance synthesizer can be used as a speech simulator, which can facilitate a control theoretic approach to speech processing or reinforcement learning of speaking agents \cite{maeda1990compensatory, patri2015optimal, birkholz2017manipulation, rakotomalala2022trajectories}.
-Third, the universal articulatory encoding can be utilized for a language learning tool or therapy, where looking through the vocal tract can aid the learning experience \cite{badin2010langlearn, suemitsu2015real, bernhardt2003speechtherapy}.
-Lastly, a TTS system can be built upon the articulatory encodec that synthesizes articulatory control from text or higher-order structure of speech \cite{lian2022gesture1, lian2023gesture2, cho2024sdhubert}.
-This can reveal a descriptive and interpretable relationship between text and articulation.
-To conclude, our framework has promising utilities in various domains in both speech science and engineering.
+Third, the universal articulatory analysis can be utilized for a language learning tool or therapy, where visualizing the vocal tract can enhance the learning experience \cite{badin2010langlearn, suemitsu2015real, bernhardt2003speechtherapy}.
+Lastly, a TTS system can be built upon SPARC that synthesizes articulatory control from text or higher-order structure of speech \cite{lian2022gesture1, lian2023gesture2, cho2024sdhubert}, revealing a descriptive and interpretable relationship between text and articulation.
+In conclusion, SPARC holds promise for various applications in both speech science and engineering.